jyp/boon/README.md

 You can jump-start by reading the
-[cheat sheet](cheat-sheet.svg) directly, but reading through this modified (and shortened) version of the emacs tutorial is
+[cheat sheet](cheat-sheet.svg) directly, but reading through this modified (and shortened) version of the Emacs tutorial is
 recommended:

 [TUTORIAL.txt](TUTORIAL.txt)

-Comparison with other modal layers for emacs
+Comparison with other modal layers for Emacs
 ---------------------------------------------

 As far as I know, none of the other modal mode care about ergonomics